lavifb/HeisDMRG/README.md

 Thanks to http://troydhanson.github.io/uthash/ for easy to use hashtable.

-PRIMME can be compiled from https://github.com/primme/primme
+PRIMME can be compiled from https://github.com/primme/primme and is needed for faster eigenvalue solving.

 Todo
 ----